openhab/org.openhab.binding.zwave/doc/shenzhen/coolcampwrplug_0_0.md

 ### Parameter 8: Maximum output current setting

 Maximum output current setting
-The Value must be greather than the alarm value defined in Parameter 10 Values in the range 1 to 16 may be set.
+<p&gtThe Value must be greather than the alarm value defined in Parameter 10</p&gt
+Values in the range 1 to 16 may be set.

 The manufacturer defined default value is ```16```.